shlokj2006/SkillBridge-Freelancing-Platform-for-Students/README.md

 ---
 ## Team Members
 Shlok jaiswal
+Abdulrauf shaikh
 Jagruti Pandey
 Sabyasachi Nayak

-## 📄 License
+## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache License 2.0.

+You are free to use, modify, and distribute this project, even in commercial applications, as long as you:

+Include a copy of the license in any redistribution.

+Give proper credit to the original authors.

+Indicate if you made any changes.

+The software is provided “as-is” without any warranties, and the license does not grant rights to use the project’s trademarks.

+For full details, see the Apache License 2.0
+.

 ---